 Some are using inheritances, while others are downsizing to release equity.
 There are even those who have always wanted to retire early and have just saved carefully for years.

 Lynne Murtagh is a prime example.
-The 56-year-old was focused on making enough money to give up the daily grind since leaving school at the age of 17 – and achieved her goal last year.
+The 58-year-old was focused on making enough money to give up the daily grind since leaving school at the age of 17 – and achieved her goal in 2018.

-Lynne, who has enjoyed a high-flying career in human resources, initially estimated she would need to squirrel away £100,000.
+Lynne, who has enjoyed a high-flying career in human resources, initially estimated she would need a £100,000 pension pot.

 Putting money into savings accounts was seen as important – particularly should there be a future shortfall between when she wanted to retire and when the pension could be drawn.